garethjmsaunders/digital-code-style-guide/t4-names.md

 * Groups must be assigned to sections, content types, page layouts, navigation objects, media library directories, etc.

-### 6.2 Group names
+### 8.1 Group names

 Ideally, groups SHOULD be named by function (such as Orientation) rather than organisational structure (such as Student Services).
 Group names:

 * MUST begin with a capital letter.
 * MUST use only A-Z, a-z, 0-9 and hyphen.
 * MUST NOT end with a full-stop.
-* MAY use abbreviations if these are well known.
+* MAY use abbreviations only if these are well known.

 Good examples